Powerful Women of the Fourth Dynasty

-The only known representation of Khenty-kaus I, from her tomb at Giza.
-(Source: Miroslav Verner, Forgotten Pharaohs, Lost Pyramids: Abusir, 1994).
+The only known representation of Khenty-kaus, from her tomb at Giza.
+(Source: Verner, 1994).

-Queen Hetep-heres II and Mery-sankh III of the Fourth Dynasty, from a tomb at Giza (Source: Boston Museum of Fine Arts).
+Queen Hetep-heres II and Mery-sankh III of the Fourth Dynasty, from a tomb at Giza (Source: Boston MFA).

-Menkaure and an unknown queen, discovered in a robber’s pit at Giza (Source: the Boston Museum of Fine Arts).
+Menkaure and an unknown queen, discovered in a robber’s pit at Giza (Source: Boston MFA).

 The rock-cut mastaba/pyramid of Khenty-kaus I, built at Giza (Source: the author, 2013).

-Vivienne Gae Callender, In Hathor’s Image: the Wives and Mothers of Egyptian Kings from Dynasties I-VI, 2012.
+Vivienne Gae Callender, In Hathor’s Image: the Wives and Mothers of Egyptian Kings from Dynasties I-VI, 2012 (Amazon).

-Aidan Dodson and Dyan Hilton, The Complete Royal Families of Ancient Egypt, 2010.
+Aidan Dodson & Dyan Hilton, The Complete Royal Families of Ancient Egypt, 2010 (Amazon).

 Nicolas Grimal, A History of Ancient Egypt, 1994 (Amazon).